 The UIA network is connected to the UTOPIA fiber optic network pursuant to an Indefeasible Right of Use Agreement (IRU) between UIA and UTOPIA, which grants UIA access to certain facilities of and capacity in the UTOPIA network.
 The UTOPIA network provides telecommunications services, support and management services as well as crucial infrastructure for the UIA network.
 The synergy provided by UIA's partnership with UTOPIA allows both organizations to provide their citizens a state-of-the-art broadband network.
 The project is facilitating economic development throughout UTOPIA member cities.
-Today Utah is ranked 5th (per 2016 study by Akamai) in the country in internet speed, this accomplishment can be attributed in part because UTOPIA is in the marketplace.
 Where the network is completed, residents and businesses have access to the fastest internet in the country.

-Twenty service providers-Beehive Communications, Brigham.net, Centracom, Fibernet, First Digital, Infowest, Integra Telecom, OneWire, Rigidtech, SenaWave, SumoFiber, Syringa, Telesphere, Utah Broadband, Veracity, Voonami, Windstream, XMission, Yondoo, and YipTel-were actively providing services and a total of 14,132 homes and businesses had subscribed to services at year end on the UTOPIA/UIA network.
+Twenty five service providers-Including First Digital, SumoFiber, Verracity, Windstream, and XMission,-were actively providing services and a total of 16,479 homes and businesses had subscribed to services at year end on the UTOPIA/UIA network.
 Future growth of the network will be largely demand-based, bringing the network first to those areas that will bring the best return on investment.
 UIA continues to make significant progress towards the project's original mission: to build and maintain a fiber network to service all of the businesses and residents in UTOPIA's member cities.

-As of the end of June, 2016, more than 2,478 miles of fiber cable have been placed within the boundaries of the eleven member cities.
-Within footprints serviced by 158 hut sites, there are approximately 80,000 addresses, of which approximately 64,000 are able to receive services.
+As of the end of June, 2017, more than 3,266 miles of fiber cable have been placed within the boundaries of the eleven members cities.
+Within footprints serviced by 158 hut sites, there are approximately 87,000 addresses, of which approximately 72,000 are able to receive services.
 The remaining addresses are located in apartment buildings, condominium developments, or in areas isolated by right-of-way or pole access issues.